pegasys-fi/docs/docs/contracts/v3/reference/core/interfaces/IUniswapV3Factory.md

-The Uniswap V2 Factory facilitates creation of Uniswap V2 pools and control over the protocol fees
+The Pegasys V2 Factory facilitates creation of Pegasys V2 pools and control over the protocol fees

 ## Functions